 About the Triyuginarayan temple

 Triyuginarayan is an ancient Hindu shrine where lord Shiva and Maa Parvati got married.
-Located at a distance of just 12 Kms from Sonprayag
+It is located at an altitude of 6500 feet (1900 meters) above sea level in the Garhwal Himalayas of Rudraprayag district in Uttarakhand.

-Attracting millions of travellers, including pilgrims, couples, and spiritual travellers alike.
 Now it is becoming a popular and official wedding destination even under the Uttarakhand government scheme of “Wed-In-India.”
+In addition to this, many celebrities are also taking an interest in getting married at the Trijuginarayan temple.

 Triyuginarayan Temple History